-- Completed all the required courses in the curriculum. - Met program-specific academic requirements, if applicable. - An overall academic index of at least C (2.0). - Completed the minimum degree credits required. - Completed two designated Writing Intensive (WI) courses (students who entered BCC in Fall 2004 or later).
+- Completed all the required courses in the curriculum. - Met program-specific academic requirements, if applicable. - An overall academic index of at least C (2.0). - Completed the minimum degree credits required, including 30 credits in residency at BCC for an associate degree. - Completed two designated Writing Intensive (WI) courses (students who entered BCC in Fall 2004 or later).